michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

     t_prices-->f_costs
     t_prices-->f_fees
     t_feesp-->f_fees
-    t_feesv-->f_fees
 ```

 The overall approach remains similar to the previous article, but introduces two important changes:

-**1. Fees and Taxes Handling**
-When trading on the spot market via a third-party operator, fees are typically billed in one of two ways:
-* a fixed price per energy unit (e.g., 250 CZK per 1 MWh)
-* a percentage of the energy price (e.g., 15% of the sold energy price, commonly used for taxes)

-This guide supports both billing methods.
-Since spot pricing involves a single net price, fees and taxes are applied based on the trade type (sale or purchase).
-Therefore, energy prices should be stored as net values.

-> Note: Price and fee entries must be created in the database in advance of incoming energy data.
-While spot prices can be delivered automatically, many fees and static prices require manual entry, as automated retrieval via API is uncommon.

-**2. Separate CAGGs for Energy and Costs**
+**1. Separate CAGGs for Energy and Costs**
-Materializing costs in dedicated Continuous Aggregates (CAGGs) improves query performance, especially on resource-constrained hardware like Raspberry Pi.
-Separating energy and cost CAGGs offers several advantages:
+Previous article describes way of materializing energy, whle costs were calculated on-the-fly during visualization.
+It leads perfomance load, apparent more and more with increasing amount of data and calculation complexity.
+Materializing costs in dedicated CAGGs optimizes query performance so important on resource-constrained hardware like Raspberry Pi.

+While both energy and costs could be materialized by the single CAGG, separating them offers several advantages:

 1. You can adjust prices retroactively and regenerate cost CAGGs, even if the original data is no longer present in the `ltss` table.
 2. Additional energy-related CAGGs can be created later, leveraging the precalculated energy aggregates.
 3. The energy CAGG can aggregate all energy sensors, while the cost CAGG can focus on a subset of sensors.
 4. The codebase remains cleaner and easier to maintain.

-Cost CAGGs will provide sale and purchase metrics for each measured energy source, along with net and uplifting values to support future analysis.
+**1. Net and fees (ie Taxes)**
+When trading on the spot market, prices are provided in net value.
+Depending on contract and other regulations some additional costs add added over the top of net price:
+* a fixed price per energy unit (e.g., 250 CZK per 1 MWh).
+It might be handling fee for a trading company, costs of distribution or other ones defined by goverment
+* a percentage of the energy price (e.g., 15% of the sold energy price).
+It might be taxes or another way of calculating the handling fee for a trading copany

 ## Prices

-Tax application depends on local regulations; for example, VAT may be added to purchased energy but not deducted from sold energy.
-As a result, the `electricity_prices` table should contain only net energy prices, while taxes and fees are managed in separate tables.
+This guide supports both billing methods.
+The `electricity_prices` table carries net prices for a volume, while `electricity_fees` contains price rates.
+Both allows to satisfy different use-cases, like buying for fixed prices, selling on spot, or surfing on the spot.
+Applying taxes only to selected operations.

+> Note: Price and fee entries must be created in the database in advance of incoming energy data.
+While spot prices can be delivered automatically, many fees and static prices require manual entry, as automated retrieval via API is uncommon.

 ### Data Structures